felipebottega/Tensor-Fox/README.md

 ![alt_text](https://github.com/felipebottega/Tensor-Fox/blob/master/readme_files/benchmarks2.png)

  Next, we make the same procudure but this time we fixed *n* to *n* = 10 and increased the order, from order 3 to 8.
 These last tests shows an important aspect of Tensor Fox: it avoids the [curse of dimensionality](https://en.wikipedia.org/wiki/Curse_of_dimensionality), whereas the other algorithms still suffers from that.
 We consider random rank-5 tensors of shape 10 x 10 x 10, them 10 x 10 x 10 x 10, up to tensors of order 8, i.e., with shape 10 x 10 x 10 x 10 x 10 x 10 x 10 x 10, with the same distribution as before.
+The routine to generate theses kind of tensors can be found [here](https://github.com/felipebottega/Tensor-Fox/blob/master/tests/gen_rand_tensor.py).

 ![alt_text](https://github.com/felipebottega/Tensor-Fox/blob/master/readme_files/benchmarks3.png)